dev-chenxing/mwse-modding-tutorial/docs/3_mcm.md

 `description` is the text you'll see on the right column when the mouse hover over the label and button.
 If your config option needs some explanation, this is how you add it.
 But an enable/disable button is pretty straight-forward, so I don't feel the need to specify that.

 `variable` is the variable you want to change by clicking the button. `id` is the variable name. `table` is the table the variable is in.
 We want to change the config.enabled variable by clicking on this button.
-So the `id` here should bee `enabled` and table should be `config`.
+The `id` here should be `enabled` and table should be `config`.

 In our case, we also need to set the `restartRequired` field to `true` so a message box will popup to warn the user.
 When the game first loads this script, if the mod is enabled, it registers the recipe, so it doesn't matter if we disable it afterwards.